Team207-S2024/team207-s2024/assignments/report.md

 Eventually, the group decided to go forward with the PIC18F26K40, for many reasons.
 For one, it will be a significantly nicer time to solder its 28 pins versus the competition's 40-64 pins.
 In addition, many previous groups had success with it, meaning that in the chance that help is necessary, the group can find it through previous students.
 Finally, the extensive documentation and the large datasheet will be critical when it comes to working with it hardware and software-wise.

-Refer to [Appendix H: Microcontroller Selection](microcontrollerselection) for further information.
+Refer to [Appendix H: Microcontroller Selection](microcontrollerselection) for further information, which includes a full table of what was considered, the information on each microcontroller, and pros/cons of each one.

 ## Hardware Proposal

 Soon after, it was time to begin putting everything together.
 At first, each member took the time to create their own subsystem's circuit according to not only their datasheets but also prior knowledge of using certain components.
 Next, they were compiled into one schematic, getting a good idea of where each pin would go with regards to each other system.
 Finally, the team took care in organizing the subsystems and various subcircuits in a way that could flow decently.
+Once tested on a beginning teamboard, the group made the necessary changes to the schematic to make it work correctly.

+One of the most significant changes made between the original team schematic and the final team schematic was that the motor driver's SO and SI pins had to be changed in order to properly function- effectively, the microcontroller was sending an input into an input, instead of sending an input into an output.
+That made it so it couldn't get the exchange of bits necessary to move the motor.
+This was fixed in the schematic, which meant in the final PCB it was not necessary to make and break connections.

+One change that should have been made but wasn't was the swap between the ESP32's VIN power pin and 3V3 power pin, which was due to a misunderstanding and less than accurate information found online.
+When the ESP32 is plugged into a computer via USB, it can output either 5V or 3.3V out of the respective pins.
+However, when it isn't plugged in, VIN and 3V3 turn into alternative power pins to plug the respective voltages into.
+Unfortunately, by the time the final PCB was printed, it wasn't realized that it was necessary to swap the 3.3V power plane going into VIN to instead go into 3V3.
+This was fixed by simply fly-wiring (as in, connecting the ESP32 to the board through male-to-female wires) and swapping where the voltage would go.

 <p align="center">
   <img src = "https://github.com/Team207-S2024/team207-s2024/assets/156377035/4b1e9b04-03c2-4d0f-9075-4b4df2f371de" />
 </p>

 <p align="center">
-  <i>Figure 12: Current Schematic of the project. </i>
+  <i>Figure 12: Final Schematic of the project. </i>
 </p>

 ### Bill of Materials